 🔗 Meta MTIA: scale AI chips for billions

-March 11, 2026 — Gemini CLI publishes version v0.33.0, two weeks after v0.32.0 which introduced Plan Mode.
+March 11, 2026 — Gemini CLI releases version v0.33.0, two weeks after v0.32.0, which introduced Plan Mode.

-| Category | What’s new |
+| Category | New features |

 |---|---|

-| Agent architecture | HTTP authentication for remote A2A agents, discovery of authenticated A2A agent maps |
+| Agent architecture | HTTP authentication for remote A2A agents, discovery of authenticated A2A agent cards |

-| Plan Mode | Integrated research sub-agents, support for annotations for user feedback, new subcommand copy |
+| Plan Mode | Integrated research sub-agents, annotation support for user feedback, new copy subcommand |

-| CLI interface | Compact header with ASCII icon, inverted context window display, 30-day default retention for chat history |
+| CLI interface | Compact header with ASCII icon, reversed context window display, 30-day default retention for chat history |

 The addition of HTTP authentication for the A2A (Agent-to-Agent) protocol is the main technical novelty: Gemini CLI can now discover and authenticate with remote agents, laying the groundwork for secure multi-agent orchestration.

-Gemini in Chrome: expansion to India, New Zealand and Canada
+Gemini in Chrome: expansion to India, New Zealand, and Canada

-🔗 Chrome expands to India, New Zealand and Canada
+🔗 Chrome expands to India, New Zealand, and Canada

---- ## AlphaEvolve: new lower bounds for 5 Ramsey numbers
+AlphaEvolve: new bounds for 5 Ramsey numbers

-Gemini Embedding 2: Google’s first fully multimodal embedding
+Gemini Embedding 2: Google’s first multimodal embedding

 March 10, 2026 — Google announces Gemini Embedding 2, described as “our most capable and first fully multimodal embedding model”.
 It is Google’s first natively multimodal embedding model, available to developers via Gemini API and AI Studio.